Introduction Receipt

 Prove who introduced the deal, and when — sealed so it can't be rewritten or circumvented.

 A broker's fee turns on one fact that is easy to dispute and hard to prove: who introduced the party to the deal, and when.
 Months later the counterparty says "we already knew them," or the registration email is called backdated, and the procuring-cause claim collapses.
-This page seals the introduction by fingerprint the moment it is registered.
+This page seals the introduction the moment it is registered.
 Rewrite the borrower, point it at a different deal, lower the fee, or move the date, and the receipt flips to ALTERED and names exactly what changed — without ever storing a contact's email or phone, and without accusing anyone of anything.

 Broker Introduced party Counterparty Deal Scope Fee terms Protection (tail) period Registered at